arjun-ms/HuberMind-AI/README.md

 1. Rename the `.env_sample` file in the root directory of the project to `.env`.
 Replace the `OPENAI_API_TOKEN` configuration value with your key `{OPENAI_API_KEY}`.
 Other properties are optional to change and be default.

+2. Run the transcriber.py file to get transcripts for all the videos in the youtube channel.

-2. From the project root folder, open your terminal and run `docker compose build`.
+3. From the project root folder, open your terminal and run `docker compose build`.

-3. Run `docker compose up` to start the app.
+4. Run `docker compose up` to start the app.

-4. Navigate to `localhost:8501` on your browser when docker installion is successful.
+5. Navigate to `localhost:8501` on your browser when docker installion is successful.

 ### Run from the source